Annual 4-day End to End – Waterfall Badge

 To receive the badge, you are required to hike the entire Iroquoia Section from Grimsby to the 401 in Milton.
 Keep a record of the days you hiked, the start and end points, and any other details you wish to add.

-Send $5 per badge and a self stamped and addressed envelope together with your log to the following: Iroquoia Bruce Trail Club, P.O.
+Please send a stamped and self-addressed envelope together with your logs and a cheque to Iroquoia Bruce Trail Club, P.O.
 Box 71057, Burlington, ON L7T 4J8.
 You will receive your badge(s) back in the envelope supplied.
+Cheques should be written out to Iroquoia Bruce Trail Club.
+If your badge requires photos, and you prefer emailing them, they can be sent to email@example.com.